-To decide which activity page is right for your class, try solving the problems as if you were one of your students.
-As adults, we often jump straight into using equations or number sentences because we easily grasp what to do.
-But your students would probably find it more effective to solve most of these problems by drawing pictures.Thinking about how they might solve each problem will help you choose the right level for your class.
+The Fall Math Puzzlers freebie includes two versions of the same activity page.
+To decide which version is right for your class, click here to download both pages and print them out.
+Then try solving the problems as if you were one of your students.
+Adults would solve these problems using equations or number sentences because we easily grasp what to do.
+But your students would be more likely to solve them by drawing pictures or illustrating them in some way.Thinking about how they might solve each problem will help you choose the right level for your class.

 For more problem-solving strategies and additional Daily Math Puzzler activity pages, visit my Math Problem Solving page on Teaching Resources.
 Problem solving can be fun when students solve just one problem a day!